wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 1. Find your pulse:
    - Place two fingers on your wrist (below the thumb)
    - Or on your neck (beside your Adam's apple)
-2. Click "Tap BPM" button
+2. Click "Tap to Measure" button
 3. Tap the button each time you feel a heartbeat
 4. Continue for 15-30 seconds
 5. The system will calculate your BPM (beats per minute)